Gatheru-rose/Bash_answers/Galaxy_report.md

 This 5 day workshop from Galaxy GTN Smörgåsbord, was an insightful and introductory course to Next-Generation Sequence analysis.
 From this course, I learnt what entails by NGS workflow analysis, the importance of Quality control prior to any downstream analysis.
 What I loved the most about this course is that I can get back to the page and keep on learning at my own pace.

-Here is the link to [GTN Smörgåsbord](https://shiltemann.github.io/global-galaxy-course/workshop).
+Here is the link to [GTN Smörgåsbord](https://shiltemann.github.io/global-galaxy-course/workshop) course.